mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "My it has," he said.
 "Your eyes... have you...?"

 "Taken on the haze?"
 I asked.
-"No. I can still see just fine."
+"No. It's a temporary thing, working with pohua.
+I can see just fine."

 "Aey, Good.
 You do well 'n keep 'em that way.
 There's still an opening at the observatory for when I leave.
 You actually listened to me back then, unlike Jathi here.
 Couldn't teach him a damn thing until you left.
-If Kipnu didn't already have Melna's eye, I would have sent you two her way."
+If Kipnu hadn't already caught Melna's eye, I would have sent you two to get hitched with her."

 Jathi's cheeks went red, and he protested, "Thimlu!
 You can't say that."